 Table~\ref{tab:roomlevel-tracking} shows the quantitative results on room-level datasets, including \texttt{Replica}, \texttt{ScanNet}, and \texttt{TUM RGB-D}.
-Our method is the second-best on sequence \texttt{scene0000$\_$00} on \texttt{ScanNet}, which is challenging.
-Our method is comparable to the SOTA on average, and there is only a 0.6cm decrease in tracking accuracy compared to ESLAM.
+Our method is the second-best on \texttt{scene0000$\_$00} of \texttt{ScanNet}, which is challenging.
+Our method is comparable to the SOTA on average, and there is only a 0.6cm decrease in tracking accuracy compared to ESLAM and LoopSplat.
 Our method performs better than ESLAM on \texttt{Replica} with 37.1$\%$ improvement.
-While ESLAM achieves the best performance on average, its system FPS is about 3, and does not meet the real-time requirements, which is important for the online SLAM system. \ffix{Similar to ESLAM, LoopSplat showcases remarkable accuracy and robustness, which achieves the second-best tracking accuracy in this room-level benchmark thanks to the powerful loop closure modules.
-However, the modules are computationally expensive, and the efficiency is significantly limited (<1 FPS). } Our method achieves good tracking accuracy in large-scale scenes with relatively few iterations.
-Room-level scenarios require fewer optimizations, where we obtain comparable performance and great running efficiency (3 times faster than ESLAM \ffix{and 21 times faster than LoopSplat}) at the same time with the residual-based mixed representation.
-Therefore, our method is still superior to the others in terms of the online SLAM setting. \ffix{Note that DROID-SLAM achieves higher FPS by prioritizing camera tracking over dense reconstruction.} While the 3DGS-based methods like RTG-SLAM and GS-ICP SLAM are superior to other methods on \texttt{Replica}, they significantly fall short in real-world datasets like \texttt{ScanNet} and \texttt{TUM RGB-D}. \fix{This demonstrates the inherent instability of their camera tracking when exposed to real-world input noise.} SplaTAM and MonoGS both use the rendering loss as the objective function, and demonstrate \fix{robustness in real-world room-level scenarios.} Detailed comparisons of room-scale sequences on \texttt{FastCaMo-Synth} (noise-free), are provided in the supplementary materials.
+While ESLAM achieves the second-best performance on average, its system FPS is about 3, and does not meet the real-time requirements, which is important for the online SLAM system. \ffix{Similar to ESLAM, LoopSplat showcases remarkable accuracy and robustness, which achieves the best tracking accuracy in this room-level benchmark thanks to the powerful loop closure modules.
+However, the modules are computationally expensive, and the efficiency is significantly limited (<1 FPS).} Room-level scenarios require fewer optimizations, where we obtain comparable performance and great running efficiency (3 times faster than ESLAM \ffix{and 21 times faster than LoopSplat}) at the same time with the residual-based mixed representation.
+Overall, our method is still superior to the others in terms of the online SLAM setting. \ffix{Note that DROID-SLAM achieves higher FPS by prioritizing camera tracking over dense reconstruction.} While the 3DGS-based methods like RTG-SLAM and GS-ICP SLAM are superior to other methods on \texttt{Replica}, they significantly fall short in real-world datasets like \texttt{ScanNet} and \texttt{TUM RGB-D}.
+This demonstrates the inherent instability of their camera tracking when exposed to real-world input noise.
+SplaTAM and MonoGS both use the rendering loss as the objective function, and demonstrate robustness in real-world room-level scenarios.
+Detailed comparisons of room-scale sequences on \texttt{FastCaMo-Synth} (noise-free), are provided in the supplementary materials.